Read about quasi-judicial authority, its characteristics, types, powers, and how they differ from judicial authorities.

 Quasi-judicial authority refers to the power vested in a government agency or administrative body to make decisions that are similar to those made by a court of law.
 These agencies are given the authority to hold hearings, gather evidence, and make decisions based on the evidence presented, just like a court of law.

-Government agencies are not part of the judicial branch and do not have the same independence and fairness as courts.
+Government agencies are not part of the judicial branch and do not have the same independence as courts.
 However, they have the power to act like courts in some cases, which helps them make decisions more quickly and with more knowledge in specific areas like the environment, health and safety, and labour relations.

 Quasi-judicial authority can resolve disputes faster than traditional courts.
 This is particularly beneficial in labour disputes, where quick resolution is important to prevent harm to the economy and labour-management relations.